SynthRose/art-of-alchemy/README.md

 **I found a bug!
 Can you fix it?**
 Oh no!
 Submit an [issue](https://github.com/SynthRose/art-of-alchemy/issues) here and hopefully I can get it fixed soon.
-Please include any relevant crash reports, system information, and other context.
+Please include any relevant crash reports, what you were doing, expected behavior, and other context.

 **Can you write a mod for me, or help me with my mod?**
 Sorry, but I only have so much time, and I'm still learning myself.